OrigamiDream/OrigamiDream/README.md

-## I'm a Machine Learning Researcher
+## I'm a Machine Learning Engineer

 🖥 I only use  devices.
 (If you can see the emoji, you are also  user!)

-✈️ I hope to be a Machine Learning Engineer in the future.
+✈️ I hope to be able to use A100, H100 GPUs as soon as possible.

 🧠 I have a little knowledge in Neuroscience.
 The most interested part is CA1 area in Hippocampus!

-📖 I am currently learning about Meta-Learning such as [Reptile](https://openai.com/research/reptile), [MAML](https://arxiv.org/abs/1703.03400).
+📖 I have currently been involved into Conversational Large Language Models in Medical domain.

 😎 I am a Moderator with Helpful Medal on the Largest [TensorFlow Discord](https://discord.gg/KNm5Epj) community in the world.